A photo of the older building for Lincoln County Miner\'s Hospital

-In 1959 a decision was made to establish a taxing entity to support the hospital and the South Lincoln Hospital District was formed in 1960, and over the next 18 months construction commenced on a 20-bed hospital, dedicated in 1961.
+In 1959 a decision was made to establish a taxing entity to support the hospital, and the South Lincoln Hospital District was formed in 1960.
+Over the next 18 months, construction commenced on a 20-bed hospital and was dedicated in 1961.

 South Lincoln Medical Center

-Construction on a new hospital began in 1986 and construction commenced over the next 2 years to develop what is the current space infrastructure of the 17 licensed bed acute care inpatient unit, with 2 ICU beds, and 7 Swing Beds, 3 Emergency Room Bays, as well as 2 surgical suites, advanced radiologic, and laboratory, and outpatient clinic facilities.
-In 1988, the new space was dedicated and South Lincoln Medical Center was formed.
-In 1997, after a series of hospital closures in the 1980's and early 1990's, Congress passed the Balanced Budget Act of 1997, which created the designation of Critical Access Hospitals (CAH) under the Center for Medicare and Medicaid Services, and South Lincoln Medical Center was among the first of these CMS designated facilities.
+Construction on a new hospital began in 1986 and construction commenced over the next 2 years to develop what is the current space infrastructure of the 16 licensed bed acute care inpatient unit, with 2 ICU beds, and 7 Swing Beds, 3 Emergency Room Bays, as well as 2 surgical suites, advanced radiologic, and laboratory, and outpatient clinic facilities.
+In 1988, the new space was dedicated, and South Lincoln Medical Center was formed.
+In 1997, after a series of hospital closures in the 1980s and early 1990s, Congress passed the Balanced Budget Act of 1997, which created the designation of Critical Access Hospitals (CAH) under the Center for Medicare and Medicaid Services, and South Lincoln Medical Center was granted CAH designation in 2009.

 South Lincoln Nursing Center

-In response to a growing aging population in the 1990s, in 1999 construction was completed on the addition of the 24-bed Nursing Center.
-South Lincoln Nursing Center is a fundamental resource for the Lincoln County community, and has celebrated nearly 20 years of certification by the state of Wyoming as a quality nursing center.
+In 1999 construction was completed on the addition of the 24-bed long term care facility.
+South Lincoln Nursing Center is a vital resource for the Lincoln County community and has celebrated nearly 20 years of certification by the state of Wyoming as a quality nursing center.

 South Lincoln Emergency Medical Services

 The disparate locations of communities, and hospitals and sparsely populated areas of Wyoming, mean that the Emergency Medical Services (EMS) of South Lincoln Hospital District are critical to our communities.
-In 1999, SLHD dedicated the Emergency Medical Services Multi-Purpose Building, and has continued operating out of this space, in conjunction with satellite stations, covering more than 3,000 square miles across southern Lincoln County with both Intermediate, and Advanced level EMS services.
+In 1999, SLHD dedicated the Emergency Medical Services Multi-Purpose Building and continues operating out of this space, in conjunction with satellite stations, covering more than 3,000 square miles across southern Lincoln County with both Intermediate and Advanced level EMS services.